BalaTripura03/Face-Recognition/README.md

 ## Author

-This project was made entirely by user.
+This project was made entirely by Bala-Tripura.